 Tree Protection Ordinance

-The City of Gulf Shores has recently amended the City’s Tree Protection Ordinance in order to increase regulation on the removal and/or destruction of trees within the community.
-The amendment applies the regulations of the ordinance to Protected Trees on single family and duplex lots.
+The City’s Tree Protection Ordinance is intended to prevent the removal and/or destruction of trees within the community.
+The regulations of the ordinance apply to Protected Trees on all property within the City of Gulf Shores.

 - Reduce the effects of noise and air pollution